jprayner/piconet/driver/nodejs/docs/README.md

 ### waitForEvent

 [waitForEvent](https://github.com/jprayner/piconet/blob/main/driver/nodejs/docs/modules/driver.md#waitforevent) is an async function (returns a promise of an `EconetEvent`) which waits for a certain period of time for a matching event to occur.
-It is simple to use and perfect for simple request/response type operations like `NOTIFY`.
+It is easy to use and perfect for simple request/response type operations.

 ```
 import { driver } from '@jprayner/piconet-nodejs';